RocketChat/meteor-streamer/packages/rocketchat-streamer/README.md

 ```

 ## .allowEmit('eventName', 'all') (Server only)
-This permission will be evaluate (executed) for each data for eche client subscribed,
+This permission will be evaluate (executed) for each data for each client subscribed,
 this is much more expensive then **allowRead** but you can manage permissions based on
 each data.